datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/stripe-api.md

 ### Get Customers Endpoint

-Get the list of all your customers
+Get the list of all your customers.

 ```sql
 SELECT * FROM `mystripeapi`.`/customers`